 The MISO Survey was collaboratively created by a group of higher ed library and IT professionals.
 In January of 2002, Bryn Mawr College officially merged the library and computing services departments into a single department later to be named Information Services.
 The department, in the hope of improving services to the Bryn Mawr community, underwent a significant reorganization of its structure.
 As the two year anniversary of the reorganization approached, Information Services wanted to assess whether the reorganization had improved its services to the community.
 Information Services staff decided that a survey of the community would play a major role in the assessment process.

 Finding a preexisting survey that would cover the wide range of services provided by Information Services proved to be quite difficult and the organization decided to create a custom survey.
 A team of Information Services staff members, including an on-staff expert in the field of survey methodology and statistics, crafted one survey instrument for each of the major clients the department served: faculty, students, and staff.
 The survey was launched late in Spring 2004.
 Its results greatly aided the department in identifying areas in which services could be improved.

-The MISO survey team has changed since its inception and is now composed of members from Bryn Mawr College, Bucknell University, Longsight Inc., Union College, University of Richmond, and Willamette University.
+The MISO survey team has changed since its inception and is now composed of members from Bryn Mawr College, Barry University, Bucknell University, Union College, University of Pennsylvania, and Willamette University.